abdavis/gravity/README.md

 gravity
 =======

 a project that simulates gravity between multiple particles.
+I won't be accepting pull requests at this time.